Deltarune: Reception

 Multiple reviewers praised the art direction, with Hood calling it "stunning", and Wen regarding the pixel art as "crude but charming" but also possessing "richer use of sprites, color and animations" compared to Undertale.
 Stating that the game benefited from Fox also being the primary composer, Graeber claimed it had an "embarrassment of phenomenal music", which New York Times writer Harold Goldberg described as being "remarkably diverse".
 Vogel said the "deep and varied" soundtrack demonstrated Fox was a "master of creating atmosphere".
-While she praised the overall art direction, Sudario criticized some parts of the fourth chapter for being too dark to navigate, and Vogel still described the game's visuals as "middling" and "a tad underwhelming", though he noted that the style worked well with the game's humor.
+While she praised the overall art direction, Sudario criticized some parts of Chapter 4 for being too dark to navigate, and Vogel described the game's visuals as "middling" and "a tad underwhelming", though he noted that the style worked well with the game's humor.

 The game's plot and writing was also praised by reviewers; Sudario said the later chapters "expand meaningfully and emotionally" on the plot of the earlier game.
 Hood stated that the game's characters began to feel like "real friends", stating that this was a "feeling I've not had with a game before", and Wen praised them for being uniquely "memorable, goofy and flawed".
 Multiple reviewers praised the game's comedy, with Cichaki commending its "slapstick humor immediately pivoting into existential dread".
-Graeber described the plot as having hidden "intrigue, beauty, and unpredictability", saying it raised "unsettling questions" about the connection between a player and the character they control.
+Graeber described the plot as having hidden "intrigue, beauty, and unpredictability", saying it raised "unsettling questions" about the connection between the player and the character they control.
 Alisandra Reyes of Game8 also praised the "deeper and more emotionally resonant" nature of the story, though she criticized the "meandering" nature and pace of Chapter 3, perceiving it as a "detour" rather than a progression of the story.
+After the release of Chapter 5, Rebekah Valentine of Kotaku praised its focus on "relationships played out in quiet moments" as opposed to narrative progression, which Graeber felt was a "very necessary piece of the puzzle"; opposingly, Vogel perceived the chapter as failing to sufficiently "further the overall storyline".